 Livingston College: Although it had no mathematics department, Livingston College established an Academic Foundations Department in 1976.
 Located in Lucy Stone Hall Wing A, this department offered 6 courses: reading (1), writing (1) and mathematics (4, in algebra and pre-calculus).
 Upon reorganization, the department was disbanded.
 Its office space, and 3 of its 6 full-time members, were absorbed into the new FAS Math Department as the nucleus of a new entity: the Basic Skills Program.

 Since 1981, the Basic (Mathematical) Skills Program has been the arm of the Math Department responsible for all math courses below the pre-calculus level.
 It has a staff of several Instructors to teach these courses.
 Lew Hirsch, who arrived in 1979, has been the Director of the Basic Skills Program since its creation.
-The Basic Skills offices were moved to Wing B of Lucy Stone Hall in 1989, and now operate as a satellite of the FAS Math Department.
+In 1989, the Basic Skills offices were moved to Wing B of Lucy Stone Hall, and are operated as a satellite of the Math Department.
+Since 1998, the precalculus courses (math 111-112 and 115) have also been coordinated by the Basic Skills office.

 In 1990, the Math Department initiated a program called EXCEL for first-year Calculus students.
-Based on a program at Berkeley, this program involves group problem-solving during 3 weekly workshop periods, with a Teaching Assistant and a trained undergraduate Peer Mentor to provide guidance.
-It requires more active engagement by the students and the instructor, and more expository writing, than the usual Calculus sequence of the 1980's.
-EXCEL has been such a marked success that its method was adopted in 1994 in teaching the junior-level math major courses 311 (Advanced Calculus) and 351 (Modern Algebra), launched with a seed grant from the Vice President for Undergraduate Education.
-In this case, one extra 80-minute workshop was added to the two weekly lectures.
+Based on a program at Berkeley, this 5-credit program involved group problem-solving during 3 weekly workshop periods, with a Teaching Assistant and a trained undergraduate Peer Mentor to provide guidance.
+It required more active engagement by the students and the instructor, and more expository writing, than the usual Calculus sequence of the 1980's.
+EXCEL was such a marked success that its method was adopted in 1994 in teaching the junior-level math major courses 311 (Advanced Calculus) and 351 (Modern Algebra), launched with a seed grant from the Vice President for Undergraduate Education.
+For these math major courses, one extra 80-minute workshop was added to the two weekly lectures.

 Starting in Fall 1995, the first-year Calculus sequence 151-152 was also reformed, with the traditional recitation replaced by an 80-minute workshop run by TA's and Peer Mentors, emphasizing extensive small-group work and exposition of workshop solutions.
 Graphing calculators were also introduced at this time.
-In Fall 1996, a 5-credit model was introduced: the two weekly lectures are supplemented by a 55-minute "Practicum" run by the TA, and a 55-minute workshop run by the Lecturer with the help of a Peer Mentor.
+In Fall 1996, a 5-credit model was introduced: the two weekly lectures are supplemented by a 55-minute "Practicum" run by the TA, and a 55-minute workshop run by the Lecturer with the help of a Peer Mentor (now called a Lerning Assistant).
 This model is also being used in the Calculus Sequence 135-136/138.

 The third semester of Calculus was also revamped in Fall 1996.
 In addition to workshops, this course features assignments to be done using the Computer Algebra system Maple.